 Grade school (K to 1st grade; 2nd to 3rd grade; 4th to 5th grade).
-We are in our 2nd year of using the Theme Based Workshop Rotation Model of Religious Education.
-In this model, the workshops are led by congregants who have a passion or talent in a particular area.
-Grade level classes are guided by leading learners who provide both spiritual and practical support and consistency in relationships.
-Each week, the children will explore the monthly theme through a variety of venues.
-Workshops include: Performing and Fine Arts, Meditation/Yoga, Social Justice, Nature, and Games and Sports.
+The Theme Based Workshop Rotation Model of Religious Education.
+In this model, children explore the monthly theme through a variety of venues.
+Workshops include: Performing & Fine Arts, Meditation/Yoga, Social Justice, Nature, Cooking, & Games, and sports.
+Workshops are led by congregants who have a passion or talent in a particular area.
+Grade level classes are guided by leading learners (class teachers) who provide spiritual and practical support and consistency in relationships.
 See Additional Offerings for a description of the "Choose Your Own Adventure" Sundays.

 11:15 Service ONLY

 The All Souls' Youth Group meets during the second service throughout the church year.
-Its activities and performance are monitored by the newly constituted Youth-Adult Committee (YAC), in consultation with the lay-led Relgious Education Committee.
-The YAC includes appropriate All Souls' staff (Youth Ministry Co-ordinator and/or Direcotr of Religious Education) as well as Adult Advisors, but its business is conducted and led by the youth themselves.
+Its activities and performance are monitored by the newly constituted Youth-Adult Committee (YAC), in consultation with the lay-led Religious Education Committee.
+The YAC includes appropriate All Souls' staff (Youth Ministry Coordinator and/or Director of Religious Education) as well as Adult Advisors, but its business is conducted and led by the youth themselves.

 To find out more about All Souls' Youth Religious Education programming, contact James Ploeser, Youth Ministry Coordinator, at firstname.lastname@example.org